Updated on November 7, 2023 by Julie McCool

 Great Falls Park, Great Falls

-One of the more popular Northern Virginia picnic spots is at Great Falls Park.
+One of the more popular Northern Virginia picnic spots is Great Falls Park.
 Here, park visitors can claim a picnic table with a grill near the Visitor Center.
 Trees provide shade and restroom facilities are close by.

 Additional picnic tables, minus the grill, are spread around the field near Overlook 3.
-Park at the lower parking area for closer access to this area (turn right just after the entrance).
+Park at the lower parking area for closer access to this field (turn right just after the entrance).
 This is a good option if you have a cooler to carry and don't need a grill because parking is not far from the tables.

 All picnic tables at Great Falls Park are first come first served and there are no covered pavilions.
 These picnic spots are inside the park boundaries so you will have to pay the entrance fee or show your National Park Pass.

 Burke Lake is another of the best parks for picnics in Northern VA.
 The park is a favorite destination for hiking, biking, fishing, and boating.
 Plus, there are lots of fun things to do with kids at Burke Lake, like a miniature train, carousel, and mini-golf.

 There are three picnic areas at Burke Lake and all have picnic tables with grills and parking close by.
 Most of the tables are spread under the trees, offering a nice shady spot on a summer day.